IX - Policy Statements

 The International Students & Scholars Office will work to ensure that international students—scholars—dependents and Clarkson University comply with federal immigration laws and regulations.
 Further information can be found at www.clarkson.edu/isso

 - Clarkson University welcomes inquiries and applications from individuals who have disabilities.
 Information relating to disabling conditions is not a determining factor in admission decisions.
-The university strives to make all facilities and programs accessible to students with disabilities.
-University staff will work with students to provide appropriate accommodations for their disabling conditions, including the scheduling of classes to permit access for individuals with mobility impairments.
-So that accommodative services may be provided in an efficient manner, the University encourages timely notification about any disability.
+The University strives to make all facilities and programs accessible to students with disabilities by providing reasonable and appropriate accommodations.
+Timely notification of any need for accommodations due to a disability is encouraged so that the Office of Accommodative Services (OAS) may provide for students in an efficient manner.

-For more information, or to get appropriate campus referrals for accommodative services, contact:
+For more information or other appropriate campus referrals, contact: